Antiarchitect/rust/src/doc/book/error-handling.md

 one piece at a time so that you'll come away with a solid working knowledge of how everything fits together.

-When done naïvely, error handling in Rust can be verbose and annoying.
+When done naively, error handling in Rust can be verbose and annoying.
 This section will explore those stumbling blocks and demonstrate how to use the standard library to make error handling concise and ergonomic.